Md-Soliman-Ali/Brain-Station-23/AutomationPractice/README.md

 # Automation

 1. To do the Selenium Automation Testing first, we need to install JAVA.
-Booth Java Development Kit & Java Runtime Environment.
+Both Java Development Kit & Java Runtime Environment.
 After that, set up Java Environment using our System Properties - Advanced - Environment Variables.
 Set up Java Home & PATH.
 After that check, our environment is ready or not.
 Go to the cmd & type ( java -version ) & ( javac -version )

 2. Second, we need to install apache-maven.
 Set up Maven Home & PATH.
 Check our environment is ready or not.
 Go to the cmd & type ( mvn -version )